Why isn't my Christmas tree taking up water? 3 common causes and solutions for a hydrated, happy tree

 In many festive scenes, beautiful Christmas trees are placed next to a roaring fire, creating the ultimate cozy atmosphere for the holidays.
 But if your tree is too close to a heat source, such as a fireplace or a heater, it will dry up and become incapable of drinking enough water to regain health.

-'Keeping your Christmas tree too close to heat sources like radiators and fireplaces can dry it out and reduce its water intake,' says Mike.
-'I recommend keeping your tree away from these as best as you can.'
+'Keeping your Christmas tree too close to heat sources like radiators and fireplaces can dry them out and reduce water intake,' says Mike.
+'I recommend keeping your trees away from these as best as you can.'

 3. Your tree was already dehydrated when you bought it